Blake Lively, Kim Kardashian and More Best Dressed Stars At The 2022 Met Gala - E! Online

 Event co-chair Blake Livley ascended the Met's famous steps in a jaw-dropping, architecturally-inspired Versace Atelier gown, which transformed into two different looks, complete with a Lorraine Schwartz tiara, statement drop earrings and opera length gloves.

-Doing a complete 180 from her blackout Balenciaga look from 2021, a platinum blonde Kim Kardashian wore a replica of Marilyn Monroe's iconic "Happy Birthday, Mr. President" sparkly nude dress.
+Doing a complete 180 from her blackout Balenciaga look from 2021, a platinum blonde Kim Kardashian showed off a vintage Bob Mackie gown which Marilyn Monroe famously wore when she sang "Happy Birthday, Mr. President" to JFK in 1962, according to Vogue.
 Megan Thee Stallion worked her killer curves in a gold Moschino design by Jeremy Scott.

 The men also brought their fashion A-game—from Ryan Reynolds in a dapper white-tie Ralph Lauren tux to Patrick Schwarzenegger in a cool, blush-colored Western suit.